- Home

 Surgery (wide local excision)

-Removing more skin around the melanoma reduces the risk of it coming back (recurring) at that site.
-The width of the margin is usually between 5 mm and 10 mm, depending on the type, thickness and location of the melanoma.
-For thicker tumours, a wider margin of up to 20 mm may be advised.
+Why is more skin removed? | Removing more skin around the melanoma reduces the risk of it coming back (recurring) at that site.
+The width of the margin is usually 5–10 mm, depending on the type, thickness and location of the melanoma.
+For thicker tumours, or tumours with certain characteristics, a wider margin of up to 20 mm may be advised. |

-A wide local excision is often performed as a day procedure.
-This means you can go home soon after the surgery if there are no complications.
-If the melanoma is thicker than 1 mm or is considered high risk for spread to the lymph nodes, the doctor will discuss the risks and benefits of a sentinel lymph node biopsy.
-If you need a sentinel node biopsy, it is done at the same time as the wide local excision.
+How the procedure is performed | A wide local excision is often performed as a day procedure, so you can go home soon after the surgery if there are no complications.
+If the melanoma is thicker than 1 mm or is considered to have a high risk of spreading to the lymph nodes, the doctor will discuss the risks and benefits of having a sentinel lymph node biopsy.
+If you need a sentinel node biopsy, it is done at the same time as the wide local excision. |

 After the wide local excision, the wound looked red and was sore, but this improved within four weeks.